-- 1. Must complete a total of at least 120 credits. - Must complete at least 102 credits in qualifying Arts and Science courses. - Must complete at least 72 credits at the senior level (above 199) and at least 40 credits at the upper division level (above 299). - May choose to complete a minor but only in a discipline in the Arts or Science. - May use courses completed in fulfillment of the cognate or major to fulfil corresponding breadth requirements if no restriction is placed on breadth requirement. - May choose their electives from a variety of areas or concentrate them in one or more disciplines.
-Electives should be chosen carefully to make sure points 2 and 3 are fulfilled. - Must be enrolled for credit or audit in a large music ensemble each term or residency.
+- 1. Must complete a total of at least 120 credits. - 2.
+Must complete at least 102 credits in qualifying Arts and Science courses. - 3.
+Must complete at least 72 credits at the senior level (above 199) and at least 40 credits at the upper division level (above 299). - 4.
+May choose to complete a minor but only in a discipline in the Arts or Science. - 5.
+May use courses completed in fulfillment of the cognate or major to fulfil corresponding breadth requirements if no restriction is placed on breadth requirement. - 6.
+May choose their electives from a variety of areas or concentrate them in one or more disciplines.
+Electives should be chosen carefully to make sure points 2 and 3 are fulfilled. - 7.
+Must be enroled for credit or audit in a large music ensemble each term or residency.